Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-L5L3kXz810E.md

 ---
-title: "Trolling: This is an honest stream"
+title: "November 17th, 2020 Livestream Trolling: This is an honest stream"
 date: "2020-11-17"
 layout: transcript
 topics: